Visiting Lake Ainslie

 The School of Crafts is also a C@P site where you can access the Internet to check your e-mail, make photocopies or send a fax.

 The drive or bike ride through Kenloch will give you beautiful views of the Lake.
 When you arrive at the fork in the road, take a left and you will now be travelling along the West side of Lake Ainslie.
-As you continue along on the West side of the Lake you will also find places to stay, such as the year round Bear Paw Cottages, Cape Breton Lake Cottages, Tiny Loon tiny home rental, or the lovely Tulloch Inn.
-You can also have a fantastic home cooked meal at the Tulloch Inn.
+As you continue along on the West side of the Lake you will also find places to stay, such as the year round Bear Paw Cottages, Cape Breton Lake Cottages, Tiny Loon tiny home rental, or the lovely Tulloch Inn where you can also have a fantastic home cooked meal.

 Enjoy the Lake, community events, history and culture of the area.
 Lake Ainslie Firemen’s Ceilidh Days are a highlight of the summer, as are the weekly dances and a trip to the MacDonald House Museum has something for all ages.
 In the Fall the Lake Ainslie Weaver’s Guild will host events as part of the Celtic - Colours International Festival, and there are trails for snowmobiling and cross country skiing in the winter as well.